Freckleton: Landmarks

 The village is the home of Holy Trinity Church of England parish church which was founded in 1837 and of Freckleton Methodist Church which was founded in 1810.

 The family butcher Snape, on Kirkham Road, was established in 1864.

 Freckleton Library was opened in 1980 by Sir Edward Gardner, MP for Fylde South.
 It replaced the mobile library which used the same site.
 Before the new library opened, the public library was situated on Lytham Road.
 Freckleton Library closed in September 2016 as part of Lancashire County Council budget cuts but was reopened on 9 January 2018.

 Sport

 Freckleton Football Club play at the Rawstorne Sports Centre, located at Bush Lane.
 The club currently compete in the west lancs league division 2.

 Freckleton Cricket Club plays at Bush Lane; it was formed at the beginning of the 1900s.
 It won the Meyler Cup for the third time in 2013, following up wins in 2012 and 2002.
 The side currently competes in the Premier Division of the Moore & Smalley Palace Shield Competition and will be led in 2015 by Andrew Hogarth, who succeeds the charismatic James 'Jimmy' Fiddler.

 Freckleton stages the Freckleton Half Marathon each year in June.
 The race has been staged since 1965 and is the oldest half marathon in the UK.
 The first race was won by Ron Hill who participated in the 1964 Olympics marathon.
 It attracts over 700 entrants.

+Transport

+Stagecoach operators one service in the village.
+Preston or Blackpool.

+Archway travel also operates a service to Kirkham and St Annes.

+The nearest train station is Kirkham & Wesham.
+All services out of the station is run by Northern.
+The station has services to Blackpool North and Blackpool South going towards Blackpool and going away from Blackpool there is train services to Colne, Liverpool Lime Street, Manchester Airport and Manchester Oxford Road.